 The pre-coat provides protection and timber stability on areas which are unable to be coated after installation.

-Also, factory applied pre-coating provides a higher quality and consistent thickness than coatings applied on-site.
+Also, factory applied pre-coating provides a higher quality, consistent level of coating than coatings applied on-site.

 Pre-coating creates greater protection as it will be applied consistently to each face and ends, which can be difficult to achieve on-site.